andonary/abstract-factory/README.md

-# abstract-factory
+# Abstract Example

-example of design pattern called abstract factory in typescript
+This is an example in TypeScript of using the design pattern called "abstract factory"

+## Advance Wars CO's ground unit

+In the game Advance Wars, a commander (CO) can create an unit.
+But each CO have variation of the same unit.
+For example, Max's Infantry are stronger than Andy's Infantry.